nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

 is from the echo client, indicating that it has received its echo back from the server.

-If you now go and look in the top level directory, you will find three trace
+If you now look in the top level directory, you will find three trace
 files:

 .. sourcecode:: text